planksconstant/synapse-final-rvce/README.md

 ## Overview

-A sophisticated batch image processing tool that allows users to upload up to nine images simultaneously.
+A sophisticated image processing tool that allows users to upload an image .
 Powered by **GPT-4o via OpenRouter**, the platform performs advanced AI-powered analysis to automatically generate:

 - Detailed, contextual descriptions of each image
 - Comprehensive, relevant tags for categorization and searchability
 - Secure storage via Minio object storage with presigned URLs
 - Persistent metadata in PostgreSQL for instant retrieval

-This tool transforms raw, unstructured visual assets into intelligently categorized, searchable design resources.
+This tool transforms raw visual assets into intelligently categorized design resources.

 ## Technology Stack